 “I’ve been surrounded by the kinds of cases where juries can play a large role, and where taking them away or restricting them could seriously impact those cases,” she said.

-Seeing firsthand how jury trials give victims a chance to have their stories heard and their experiences valued made the topic especially meaningful to her.
+Seeing firsthand how jury trials give victims a chance to have their stories heard and their experiences validated made the topic especially meaningful to her.

-This experience also pushed her to think about what a fair trial truly looks like and how the structure and accessibility of juries can shape justice.
+This experience also encouraged her to think critically about what a fair trial truly looks like and how the structure and accessibility of juries can shape justice.

 Kayla also credits her boss, Lori, as one of her strongest inspirations.
-Since high school, Kayla has worked with Lori, an attorney who has been both a mentor and a role model to her.
+Since high school, Kayla has worked with Lori, an attorney who has been both a mentor and role model.

 “Her passion for her work, the way she supports her clients, and how she always finds time to uplift the people around her have left a huge impression on me.
 She’s played a major role in shaping my career goals and has helped me grow both professionally and personally,” Kayla shared.